mabatko/Gaming-in-AWS/README.md

 ### Termination check script

 If you use spot instance, you may want to have a separate SSH session opened with running `termination_check.sh` script.
-It didn't happen to me yet and AWS claims that 92% of all spot instances are terminated by the user, but just in case this happens to you, little heads-up (2 minutes) can be usefull.
-The script is located in home directory of user specified in *user data* script.
-It checks instances metadata every 5 seconds for rebalance recommendation and interruption notice.
+It didn't happen to me yet and AWS claims that 92% of all spot instances are terminated by the user, but just in case this happens to you, little heads-up (2 minutes) can be useful.
+The script is in home directory of user specified in *user data* script.
+It checks instance's metadata every 5 seconds for rebalance recommendation and interruption notice.

 ### Costs